vectara/vectara-docs/www/docs/search-apis/search.md

 description of their syntax, and [Corpus Administration](/docs/admin-apis/admin) to learn how referenceable metadata is specified during corpus creation.

+To blend results from semantic search with keyword search results, specify the **lexical_interpolation_config** with a *lambda* value between 0.0 and 1.0.
+The default value of 0.0 turns off blending, while a value of 1.0 effectively turns off semantic results and only returns keyword matches.
+In practice, values in the range 0.05 to 0.10 work well, but the optimal value depends on the use case and characteristics of the corpus.

 If the corpus specifies custom dimensions, weights can be assigned to each dimension as well.